haroonawanofficial/Fulcrum/Readme.md

 ## ⚠️ Disclaimer

-**I take zero responsibility, it was a challeneged and it looks like I killed every Vlan/Switch/FW/Router in the world.
+**I take zero responsibility, it was a challenege and it looks like I killed every Vlan/Switch/FW/Router in the world.
 Fulcrum is intended for authorized security testing and educational purposes only.
 Any use of this tool against a network without explicit, prior permission is strictly prohibited.
 The user assumes all responsibility for their actions.**

 ## 📦 Installation